joseconti/woo-redsys-gateway-light/readme.txt

 * NEW: Bizum Checkout logo customization.
 * NEW: Added option What to do after payment to Bizum.
 * Improved: Smaller default Bizum logo.
+* FIXED: A fatal error when Bizum Payment is not paid.

 == 5.0.0 ==